-Best Basketball Hoop Review – Top 5 Slam Dunk List for Apr.
-2017
+Best Basketball Hoop Review – Top 5 Slam Dunk List for December, 2022 with Buying Guide

 Any neighborhood that isn’t within walking distance of a playground or school needs a basketball hoop.
-Sure, the majority of today’s kids have less time for outdoor pickup games than we did thanks to formal playdates, a never-ending schedule of organized sports and activities their parents have signed them up for – and the tablets and phones that seem surgically attached to their hands.
+Of course, most kids today have less time for outdoor hobbies than we did thanks to formal playdates, a never-ending schedule of organized sports and activities their parents have signed them up for – and the tablets and phones that seem surgically attached to their hands.

 Even so, most kids can’t fight the urge to at least occasionally go out to throw up some jumpers, practice the moves they’ve seen on TV or YouTube, play a game of “horse,” go one-on-one with a friend or see if they’ve grown tall enough to dunk.
 (Many adults can’t shake those urges, either.)